Kelsey Barrett, MS, LPC

 I’ve wanted to be a counselor nearly all of my life.
 The first time I remember pursuing it academically I was 14.
-Counseling has always been a calling linked intrinsically to my faith.
+Counseling has always been a calling for me.

 Because I was drawn to the profession so young, I started working towards it with volunteer work and academic experiences that shaped who I am as a counselor today.
-By the time I started my undergraduate work at Texas A&M University I had worked with people from birth to late adolescence in a variety of contexts and socioeconomic backgrounds including 2 years specifically in early childhood around preschool ages.
+By the time I started my undergraduate work at Texas A&M University in psychology I had worked with people from birth to late adolescence in a variety of contexts and socioeconomic backgrounds including 2 years specifically in early childhood around preschool ages as a student teacher.

 Even though I felt connected to counseling early, my journey has not always been a straight line.
-As long as I can remember I performed for the love in my life – through grades, in my family, at work, at church, and even at helping others.
+As long as I can remember I performed for the love in my life – through grades, in my family, at work, and even at helping others.
 I linked what I did for others as love.
 I worked to fit in while taking responsibility for those around me.
 In the process, I built a wall around my true self.
 It gave me something to blame, and a place to hide when I felt rejected.
-My distaste for vulnerability, boundaries, and my own emotions, made relationships difficult and slippery.
+My distaste for vulnerability, boundaries, and my own emotions, made relationships slippery.
 I was surrounded by people, and lonely.
-During college, I found myself in an abusive relationship that slowly became more aggressive, so when we broke up after he was unfaithful it sent me through a process of painful self-discovery.

 By willingly going through my own process I have learned to be with people in their pain and in their struggle towards greater wellness.
 We are all in process, and each of us needs extra support at different times in our lives.
 I deeply believe in the power of connection and empathy alongside honest self-reflection.

 I hope to support you in your work towards your goals.
 I cannot do it for you, but I can be with you.